Exp. 2- Cloud-based modelling for improving resin infusion process

 The manufacturing of a boat may not be as simple and easy as it seems.
 It requires time, high-quality manufacturers but above all, precision.
 If it’s not carried out in the expected way, could lead to significant defects in the final product and even rejecting it, throwing away material and wasting time.

-The objective of this experiment is to apply a model that can be run in synergy with the HPC computing resources accesing it from a traditional desktop workstation to remote computing resources.
-This will lead to an increase in its own competitiveness thanks to short product design cycles, high quality products achieved by analizing processes and being allowed to run repetitions looking for the best product design, without wasting time, money and material.
-This platform will be able to optimize the resin injections points/vents and verify the presence of defects in the final product, thus ensuring a complete and correct mold-filling.
+The objective of this experiment was to apply a model that could be run in synergy with the HPC computing resources accessing it from a traditional desktop workstation to remote computing resources.
+This led to an increase in its own competitiveness thanks to short product design cycles, high quality products achieved by analysing processes and being allowed to run repetitions looking for the best product design, without wasting time, money and material.
+This platform was able to optimise the resin injections points/vents and verify the presence of defects in the final product, thus ensuring a complete and correct mold-filling.
 Instead of needing up to 15-20 days to run on a in-house workstation, these simulations could be run in a few days on an HPC system.

-CETMA will be able to exploit the possibilities the customized simulation offers to SME’s specialized in boat hulls manufacturing, but also in turbines blades for wind energy.
+CETMA was able to exploit the possibilities the customised simulation offers to SME’s specialised in boat hulls manufacturing, but also in turbines blades for wind energy.

-The manufacturer, CATMARINE will experience a major improvment to the manufacturing process of boat hulls by the introduction of VARTM (Vacuum Assisted Resin Transfer Molding) for producing parts longer than 10mts. to reduce labor and raw material costs by 50%.
+The manufacturer, CATMARINE experienced a major improvment to the manufacturing process of boat hulls by the introduction of VARTM (Vacuum Assisted Resin Transfer Molding) for producing parts longer than 10mts. to reduce labor and raw material costs by 50%.